Open-Turing-Project/OpenTuring/Readme.md

 Read the functions in the module.
 I.E the Hashmap.tu module has the functions for using hashmaps.
 The GL.tu file has OpenGL functions.

-For usage examples (helpful!) look in the Examples/openTuring folder.
+For usage examples (helpful!) look in the Examples/Open Turing folder.
 These may not exist for every feature.

 ###Support policy (Or lack thereof)
 * If the editor crashes it will show an email.
 Send panic.log to the email and describe how the crash happened.